kanishka9r/pipeline-fault-detectionn/README.md

 Run the data generation scripts to create the synthetic data.
 4. Train the autoencoder
 Run the script to train the LSTM Autoencoder on normal data.
+5. Normalize the dataset
+Run the script to normalize the dataset on 0-1 scale.
-5. Extract anomaly segments
+6. Extract anomaly segments
 Use the autoencoder to find and extract anomalous segments from the fault data.
-6. Train the multi-task model
+7. Train the multi-task model
-Run the main script to train the CNN-LSTM model on the extracted anomaly segments.
+Run the script to train the CNN-LSTM model on the extracted anomaly segments.

 ## Future Enhancements